Founder PerspectiveWhat-if planning - a much ignored topic!

 Ideally, our wealth managers should be the ones who should ensure this aspect gets prioritized and dealt with, in the right earnest.
 But from what I have seen, it does not get much attention.

-Ironically, the very institution which made huge profits from this person during his lifetime, would have perforce turned their backs, post him.
+Ironically, the very Institution which made huge profits from this person during his lifetime, would have perforce turned their backs, post him.

-The fee-based advisors see their role more as risk-managers, who need to keep asking what can go wrong and how to plan for those scenarios.
 What is within control is how to protect our clients so that their hard-earned money does not get stuck, in case of any unforeseen eventuality.

 Disclaimer